If you find something useful,

 Bulk copy, paste, and delete functions are provided.

-PC Config Screen 3: Midi Channel Locks
+PC Config Screen 3: Midi Translation Detail This needs updating

 Copy, paste, and delete functions are provided.